usamahjundia/Keras-LSC-CNN/readme.md

 # h and w is the respective box height and widths for every locations
 ```

+Thanks to Skand for the help during the process of porting the model to Keras.

 TODO :
 - Implement NMS as a keras function if possible
 - vectorize a lot of operations on NMS